 - Offices are closed to walk-ins until further notice.
 The 12th Avenue Arts building is open during the weekdays from 8 a.m. to 7 p.m. and is closed on the weekends.

-- See a flyer from early November with Mental Health Resources.
+- See this flyer from early November with Mental Health Resources.

 - Residents are welcome to continue to drop off rent checks at our main office at 12th Avenue Arts.
 There is a rent drop box next to Suite 205.
 Please make sure to write your building name and unit number on your rent checks.